Dandruff (Itchy Scalp)

 Why do I have dandruff (dry and itchy scalp)?

-Dandruff is very common, affecting up to a third of teens and adults.
-It is worse in the winter and with stress.
-Some people have visible flakes of dandruff (dead skin).
-Others have itchiness and red, scaly spots on their scalp.
+Dandruff is very common—it affects up to one-third of teens and adults.
+It often gets worse in the winter and during times of stress.
+Some people notice white flakes (dead skin), while others have itchy, red, and scaly spots on the scalp.
 In babies, it is called cradle cap - see my page on Cradle Cap.

 How do I fix dandruff?